Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/misc_scripting.md

 - New "text" resizing option for Markup and Static text controls.
   - When combined with "width" resizing, causes the control to automatically adjust its height as necessary to show the whole text.
   - Controls below it automatically move up or down.
+- Edit controls have a new "cuetext" property which lets you get or set their cue text at runtime.
+- Empty edit controls now continue to show their cue text when they have focus, until something is typed.
+- Dialog titles can be changed at runtime using the Dialog.title property.
+- Tab control labels can be changed at runtime using the Control.label property.
+(E.g. \<ib:inline-code\>`Control.label(0) = "tab 1";`\</ib:inline-code\>)
+- Control.style now works for dialogs inside tab controls.
+- Fixes for dialog editor language overlays.

 ------------------------------------------------------------------------